 Gun deaths in America are not at a historic high, but there are reasons to be concerned about the current situation.
 During the early 1990s, the worst period in recent history, America averaged 13,000 annual homicides by handgun.
 Gun violence declined in the late 1990s and early 2000s but now it seems to show a new worrisome upward trend.
 In 2013, firearms caused 11,208 deaths by homicide, 21,175 deaths by suicide, and 505 deaths by accidental discharge.
 There are about 310 million guns in America.

 There have been more than 1,000 mass shootings in American since January 2013, with a total of 1,135 people killed and 2,944 injured.
-Out of the 136 mass shootings that have taken place this year so far in the US these are the most gruesome:
+For example in about 6 months in 2016 there were about 136 mass shootings among which these are the most gruesome:

 - June 12, 2016, Orlando, Florida: 49 killed, 53 injured